kito129/betfairHitoricalRawDataConversion/README.md

 NOTE: for market update we should remove the identical update (line with no changes except "version" value )

-this is my code to that
+this is my code to that (to imporve and fix=
 ```python
 # remove similar line
 newUpdate = []